History of the Ming dynasty: A new capital and a restored canal

-Although the Yongle Emperor ordered episodes of bloody purges like his father—including the execution of Fang Xiaoru, who refused to draft the proclamation of his succession—the emperor had a different attitude about the scholar-officials.
+Although the Yongle Emperor ordered episodes of bloody purges like his father—including the execution of Fang Xiaoru, who refused to draft the proclamation of his succession—the Emperor had a different attitude about the scholar-officials.
 He had a selection of texts compiled from the Cheng-Zhu school of Confucianism—or Neo-Confucianism—in order to assist those who studied for the civil service examinations.
 The Yongle Emperor commissioned two thousand scholars to create a 50-million-word (22,938-chapter) long encyclopedia—the Yongle Encyclopedia—from seven thousand books.
 This surpassed all previous encyclopedias in scope and size, including the 11th-century compilation of the Four Great Books of Song.
 Yet the scholar-officials were not the only political group that the Yongle Emperor had to cooperate with and appease.
 Historian Michael Chang points out that the Yongle Emperor was an "emperor on horseback" who often traversed between two capitals like in the Mongol tradition and constantly led expeditions into Mongolia.
-This was opposed by the Confucian establishment while it served to bolster the importance of eunuchs and military officers whose power depended upon the emperor's favor.
+This was opposed by the Confucian establishment while it served to bolster the importance of court eunuchs and military officers whose power depended upon the Emperor's favor.